How to Fix Uneven Shoulders (When Exercises Don't Work)

 You've done the exercises.
 Shoulder shrugs.
 Scapular squeezes.
 Upper trap stretches.
 Maybe you've even seen a physical therapist who gave you a detailed corrective program.

 The shoulder evens out for a few days.
 Then it drifts back to the same asymmetric position.
+This is the pattern with uneven shoulder exercises in general, they reach the muscle but not the reason the brain set the shoulder there.

 This isn't a strength problem.
 And it's not a flexibility problem.